 Use home air filters and vacuums that can decrease allergens.
-Change or clean filters as instructed.
+Change or clean filters as directed.

 What you can do outdoors:

-Check the pollen counts in your area.
+Check the pollen counts in your area online or on a weather report.
 Try to stay indoors when levels are high outdoors.
 If you have to go out, consider wearing a face mask when you go outside.

-Wash your hands when you come indoors if allergen levels are high outdoors.
-Also think about bathing and changing your clothes.
+Bathe and change your clothes when you come indoors if allergen levels are high outdoors.

 Don't rake leaves or cut the grass if these things bother you.
 Think about wearing a face mask when you work in your garden.